-Students who have bullied will be helped by:
+Children who have bullied will be helped by:

-- Discussing what happened. - Discovering why the child became involved. - Establishing the wrong-doing and the need for change. - Informing parents to help change the attitude of the child - Involving other agencies, including police and children's services, to support a change in behaviour.
+- Discussing what happened. - Discovering why the child became involved including establishing if they are a victim of bullying themselves - Establishing the wrong-doing and the need for change. - Informing parents to help change the attitude of the child - Involving other agencies, including police and children's services, to support a change in behaviour.
 Where appropriate - Referral to a counsellor where appropriate - Attend a restorative meeting with the victim (both must agree freely to this)